Trump on defense, courting voters in two must-win states

-FORT MYERS, Fla.
-(AP) — Backed into a corner and facing financial strains, President Donald Trump went after his opponent’s family and defended his own struggle to contain the pandemic on Friday as he fought to energize his sagging reelection bid in the nation’s Sunbelt.
+MACON, Ga.
+(AP) — Backed into a corner and facing financial strains, President Donald Trump went after his opponent’s family and defended his own struggle to contain the pandemic as he fought to energize his sagging reelection bid in the nation’s Sun Belt.
 With Election Day looming, Democrat Joe Biden pushed to keep voters focused on health care in the Midwest.

 No Republican presidential candidate has lost Georgia since George H.W.
 Bush in 1992.
 And earlier this week, Trump had to court voters in Iowa, a state he carried by almost 10 points four years ago.